-The pheasant brood survey, pheasant winter sex ratio survey, and the hunter harvest survey provide the information used in the pre-season (P1) population estimate formula as developed by Hickey (1955) and used first by Dahlgren (1963).
-Reliable estimates of pre-season populations have been calculated with this formula since 1947 and have been used for evaluating density trends (Trautman 1982).
-The variables in the formula are defined as follows: P1 = pre-season population estimate; f1 = pre-season sex ratio; f2 = post-season sex ratio; K_f = estimated hen harvest; and K_t = estimated total harvest.
+The pheasant brood survey, pheasant winter sex ratio survey, and the hunter harvest survey provided the information used in a pre-season (P1) population estimate formula developed by Hickey (1955) and used first by Dahlgren (1963).
+Reliable estimates of pre-season populations were calculated with this formula since 1947 and used for evaluating density trends (Trautman 1982) until the brood survey and winter sex ratio survey were discontinued in 2020.
+The variables in the formula are defined as follows: P1 = pre-season population estimate; f1 = pre-season sex ratio; f2 = post-season sex ratio; Kf = estimated hen harvest; and Kt = estimated total harvest.